GRZ4NA/CommandBot/README.md

 > [IMPORTANT]
 > Do not use client.on('message') event handler!
 This handler is a core part of the command system.
 ## Customization and built-in messages
-All configuration parameters for messages are stored in the *messages* property (example: bot.messages)
+All configuration parameters for messages are stored in *messages* property (example: bot.messages)
 ### Help message
 Configuration parameters are stored in *messages.help* property
 - **title** - *string* - title of help message